DSX-AI-Trading/documentation/index.en.md

 ---

-## The 3 Pillars of Our Advantage
+## 🤖 Our Agent Ecosystem

-The power of DSX AI Trading comes not from a single indicator, but from the **confluence** of three layers of analysis:
+The power of DSX AI Trading comes from two types of specialized agents that analyze the market in fundamentally different ways.

-1.  **Microstructure Analysis (Wall Hunter Agents):**
-    We monitor the "depth" of the market in real-time (the order book).
-This allows us to see the intent of large players ("whales") before their actions are reflected in the price.
-2.  **Sentiment and Liquidation Analysis (Liquidation Hunter Agents):**
-    We measure market "psychology".
-By tracking leverage, funding rates, and crowd panic/euphoria, our agents specialize in anticipating sharp movements caused by "liquidation cascades".
-3.  **Specialized Trend Analysis (Swing Agents):**
-    We identify the market's "main tide".
-To do this, we have split our Swing agent into **four independent, specialized agents**, one for each key timeframe (1h, 4h, 1d, 1w), allowing us to capture trends at all levels.
+### 1. The "Liquidation Hunter" Agent (LIQ)
+This is our high-frequency **scalping** agent.
+Its mission is twofold:

+* **1. Microstructure Analysis:** It monitors the order book (Group A) in real-time to "hunt" the intentions of "whales," looking for liquidity "walls" that act as floors or ceilings.
+* **2. Sentiment Analysis:** It measures market "psychology" (Groups C & D).
+It specializes in anticipating sharp moves caused by "liquidation cascades" by trading *against* the euphoric or panicked crowd.

+By combining these two techniques, the LIQ agent seeks to capture fast, explosive movements with high precision.

+### 2. The "Trend" Agents (MTA)
+These are our **swing trading** "strategist" agents.
+Instead of a single "multi-timeframe" agent, we have created **three distinct, specialized agents (1h, 4h, and 1d)**.

+These are the three agents that **passed our rigorous historical backtesting**, proving to be robust and profitable.
+Each agent (e.g., the 4h) operates independently, 100% focused on its own timeframe to capture the market's "main tide."

+---

 ## 📊 Feature Explanation (Indicators)

 This is the "list of ingredients" or the data our AI uses to make decisions.

-### Group A: Order Book & Liquidity (The "Wall Hunter" Agent)
+### Group A: Order Book & Liquidity (Microstructure Analysis)

 **Key Concept:** The "Order Book" is the list of all buy (Bid) and sell (Ask) offers.
-The "Wall Hunter" Agent watches this list to find "walls," which are gigantic orders placed by "whales" (traders with a lot of money).
+The agent watches this list to find "walls," which are gigantic orders placed by "whales" (traders with a lot of money).

 * **A1_order_book_imbalance:** Measures if there is more buying or selling "pressure" right now.
 * **A2_large_walls_presence:** A "whale" detector.
 It looks for the sudden appearance of an unusually large buy or sell order.